TechDocsStudio/biel-docs/docs/quickstart.md

     ```

     :::info
-    The above method is the standard way of integrating the widget into an static HTML site.
-If you're using a particular web framework or content management system, Biel.ai offers tailored installation options and plugins.
-For a comprehensive guides, refer to our [Installation](/category/installation) documentation.
+    The above method is for static HTML sites.
+For specific platforms (e.g., WordPress, React, etc.), Biel.ai offers tailored plugins and installation guides.
+Check the [Installation](/category/installation) documentation for more details.
     :::

-1. Just before the closing `</body>` tag of your website's HTML, add the following snippet:
+2. Just before the closing `</body>` tag of your website's HTML, insert this code snippet:

     ```html
     <biel-button project="<YOUR_PROJECT_ID>" button-position="bottom-right" modal-position="bottom-right" button-style="dark">Ask AI</biel-button>
     ```

-Replace `<YOUR_PROJECT_ID>` with your project's ID you obtained from the previous step.
+Replace `<YOUR_PROJECT_ID>` with the unique project ID you received after setting up your project.

 ## 4. Customize the widget

-Get the Biel.ai widget to blend with your website's design and functionality.
-Here's a quick look at some customization options:
+Make the Biel.ai widget match your website’s style and user experience.
+You can customize:

-* **Initial message:** Set the widget's opening message to greet users or provide context.
+* **Initial message**: Set a welcome message to greet users or provide instructions.

-* **Suggested questions:** Predefine questions to guide users on what to ask.
+* **Suggested questions**: Predefine questions to guide users on what to ask.

-* **Position:** Choose the widget's placement on your site—bottom right, top left, or even integrate it with an existing button.
+* **Position**: Select where the widget appears—bottom right, top left, or integrated into an existing button.

-* **Look and feel:** Modify colors, fonts, and more to ensure the widget harmonizes with your site's aesthetics.
+* **Appearance**: Modify colors, fonts, and other visual elements to align with your website’s branding.

-* **Text:** Adapt the widget's text to mirror your site's tone or language.
+* **Text**: Adjust the widget's text to fit your website's tone and language.

-For detailed configuration steps, see our [Configuration](/category/configuration) documentation.
+For advanced customization options, refer to our [Configuration](/category/configuration) documentation.

 ## Next steps

-Congratulations on setting up the Biel.ai widget!
-Now, your users can interact with your site more effectively.
+Congratulations!
+Your Biel.ai widget is now live on your website, allowing users to interact with your content in new ways.

-Monitor your [dashboard](https://apps.biel-search.com) to gain insights from user interactions and improve your documentation accordingly.
+Don't forget to monitor your [dashboard](https://apps.biel-search.com) for user insights and feedback, which can help you optimize your chatbot's performance.